islandproblem/islandproblem/essay.md

 But they will be critical not just *for us*.
 They will also be critical *for AGIs*.
 They will be complex "strongholds" — vast networks of human systems and physical systems under *their* control — that *AGIs* can use against *other AGIs*.

 In a competitive landscape, this unstable arrangement — an arms race of countries and companies giving more and more infrastructure to AGIs — will be the only way to make the numbers go up.

-We will test the limits of *no matter how*.

-Again, this *might* be okay as long as all of the numbers we care about are going up.

-But, this intense pressure from other AGIs will inevitably shift *some* AGIs to focus *all* of their resources away from helping humans and towards the vastly bigger issue: **other AGIs**.
+But this intense competition will inevitably push *some* AGIs to shift their focus *away* from helping humans and *towards* the vastly bigger issue: *other AGIs*.

-These AGIs will forget *why* they started making the numbers go up *no matter how*.
+They will shift from solving *our* problems to solving *their own* problems.

+They will shift from no matter *how* to no matter *why*.

 This sets the stage for :note{text="divergence" note="That's the <i>dramatic conclusion</i> of this essay.
 If you want to skip ahead, that part is here:" end-link="#divergence" end-link-text="Divergence"}.